IDMNYU/DM-GY6063A-Creative-Coding/README.md

 # Course Prerequisites

 This class assumes a high degree of computer literacy, but not a high degree of programming ability.
-We will be learning computer programing in a platform-generic way, however most examples will be demonstrated in the Processing language (Processing.org).
-As the course progresses, we will look at a variety of platforms to see which application fits different needs.
-Having previous coding experience in Java, C++, or Javascript is a plus, but not necessarily a must.
+We will be learning computer programing in a platform-generic way, however all examples will be demonstrated in Javascript using the library p5.js (p5js.org).
+Having previous coding experience in Javascript, Java, C++, or Python is a plus, but not necessarily a must.

 # Course Description

 This course is a graduate-level, introductory creative programming course, appropriate for students with no prior programming experience.
-Traditionally, introductory programming teaches algorithmic problem-solving, where a sequence of instructions describe the steps necessary to achieve a desired result.
-In Creative Coding, students are trained to go beyond this sequential thinking, to think concurrently and modularly.
-This course will introduce you to a variety of concepts in programming, and how they can be applied creatively to work in a variety of media.
-A strong focus will be on creating interactive experiences that involve a variety of non-traditional user interfaces.
-By the end of this course, students will be empowered to write and read code for event-driven, object-oriented, graphical user interfaces, as well as code that produces or reacts to sound and light.
+Traditionally, introductory programming teaches algorithmic problem-solving, and scalable engineering, where a sequence of instructions describe the steps necessary to achieve a desired result.

+In Creative Coding, students are trained to go beyond sequential problem solving and to use the computer as a creative medium for art, games, and graphic design.
+This course will introduce you to a variety of concepts in programming, and how they can be applied creatively to work in a variety of media, such as 2D graphics, animation, image and video processing.
+A strong focus will be on creating interactive experiences for the web.
+By the end of this course, students will be empowered to read and write javascript for creative applications, as well as walk away with a midterm and final project.
 Some of the programming environments we will work with include:

 ### Core: